The Best Travel Guidebook Series

 Downside: The guidebooks are not updated as often as other travel guides, and I have found some of the information to be outdated.

-Time Out City Guides, www.timeout.com, is a series of guidebooks to over 40 cities worldwide, providing you with all you need to know about a growing selection of world cities.
+Time Out City Guides are a series of guidebooks to over 24 countries, providing you with a hip view of all you need to know about a growing selection of world cities.
 The books are intended for short-term visitors on a city tour, although the large amount of listings can make it difficult to prioritize what to do and see.
 Still this series is among the best city guides available for travelers today, and if you plan on a city vacation, find out if Time Out publishes a guide for your destination.
+Of course, Time Out magazines are available for many major cities, such as New York, worldwide.

 This is a series of illustrated guidebooks with 27 titles to popular cities, regions and countries.
 There are lots of photos and illustrations, but the guides have a somewhat confusing and convoluted format.
 The books cover primarily the best-known sites and destinations and include suggested itineraries.
 The target audience is short-term travelers interested in the most important tourist sites of the featured destinations.